World Food Programme halts distribution of fortified cereal as four people die and hundreds suffer suspected food poisoning

 “WFP is working with district authorities to retrieve all Super Cereal stocks from health centers and communities,” said Jane Aceng, Uganda’s health minister, on Tuesday.

-Aid agencies are continuing to give out food relief in Karamoja, a region where food insecurity, mainly caused by prolonged drought, erratic rains, and floods, is common.
+Aid agencies continue to give out food relief in Karamoja, a region where food insecurity, mainly caused by prolonged drought, erratic rains, and floods, is common.

-An estimated 20% of Karamoja’s population, primarily concentrated in Kotido and Kaabong districts, are facing food crisis according to a Uganda food security outlook report.
+According to a Uganda food security outlook report, an estimated 20% of Karamoja’s population, primarily concentrated in Kotido and Kaabong districts, is facing a food crisis.

-Locals and experts have attributed the chronic food shortages, malnutrition and poverty in the region to government programmes that focus on crop farming over traditional pastoralism, which people in Karamoja have survived on for decades.
+Locals and experts have attributed the region’s chronic food shortages, malnutrition, and poverty to government programs focusing on crop farming over traditional pastoralism, which people in Karamoja have survived on for decades.

 We made a choice…

 … and we want to tell you about it.
-We made a choice which means our journalism now reaches record numbers around the world and more than a million people have supported our reporting.
-We continue to face financial challenges but, unlike many news organizations, we have chosen not to put up a paywall.
+We made a choice that means our journalism now reaches record numbers around the world, and more than a million people have supported our reporting.
+We continue to face financial challenges, but unlike many news organizations, we have chosen not to put up a paywall.
 We want our journalism to remain accessible to all, regardless of where they live or what they can afford.

 This is The Guardian’s model for open, independent journalism: available for everyone, funded by our readers.
 We depend on contributions from our readers.
 Will you support our choice?

 Readers’ support powers our work, safeguarding our essential editorial independence.
-This means the responsibility of protecting independent journalism is shared, enabling us all to feel empowered to bring about real change in the world.
-Your support gives Guardian journalists the time, space and freedom to report with tenacity and rigor, to shed light where others won’t.
-It emboldens us to challenge authority and question the status quo.
-And by keeping all of our journalism free and open to all, we can foster inclusivity, diversity, make space for debate, inspire conversation – so more people have access to accurate information with integrity at its heart.
+This means the responsibility of protecting independent journalism is shared, empowering us all to bring about real change in the world.
+Your support gives Guardian journalists the time, space, and freedom to report with tenacity and rigor and to shed light where others won’t.
+It encourages us to challenge authority and question the status quo.
+By keeping our journalism free and open to all, we can foster inclusivity and diversity, create space for debate, and create conversations.
+So, people have access to accurate information with integrity at heart.

 Guardian journalism is rooted in facts with a progressive perspective on the world.
-We are editorially independent, meaning we set our own agenda.
-Our journalism is free from commercial bias and not influenced by billionaire owners, politicians or shareholders.
+We are editorially independent, meaning we set our agenda.
+Our journalism is free from commercial bias and not influenced by billionaire owners, politicians, or shareholders.
 No one steers our opinion.
-At a time when there are so few sources of information you can really trust, this is vital as it enables us to give a voice to those less heard, challenge the powerful and hold them to account.
+At a time when there are so few sources of information you can trust, this is vital as it enables us to give a voice to those less heard, challenge the powerful, and hold them accountable.
 Your support means we can keep investigating and exploring the critical issues of our time.

 Our model allows people to support us in a way that works for them.
-Every time a reader like you makes a contribution to The Guardian, no matter how big or small, it goes directly into funding our journalism.
+Every time a reader like you contributes to The Guardian, no matter how big or small, it directly funds our journalism.
 But we need to build on this support for the years ahead.
-Support The Guardian from as little as $1 – and it only takes a minute.
+Support The Guardian for as little as $1, which only takes a minute.
 Thank you.